Phoenix Divorce Alternatives Lawyers

 - Spousal Maintenance (Alimony).

-At Bishop Law Offices, P.C., our team of divorce alternative attorneys works from offices in Tempe and in Phoenix to help men and women legally recover from a bad marriage through annulment, divorce, legal separation etc., and help our clients to move forward with their lives.
+At Bishop, Del Vecchio & Beeks Law Office, P.C., our team of divorce alternative attorneys works from offices in Tempe and in Phoenix to help men and women legally recover from a bad marriage through annulment, divorce, legal separation etc., and help our clients to move forward with their lives.

 For many, marriage quickly fades the fairy tale and brings reality to the forefront.
 Occasionally that reality is not pleasant and may even be dangerous.
 The state of Arizona allows troubled couples, who meet certain criteria, to pursue annulments of their marriage in lieu of divorce.